PacktPublishing/Full-Stack-Web-Development-with-Remix/8-session-management/bee-rich/README.md

 }
 ```

 Both functions will help us to implement the authentication flow in this chapter.
-They expect the register and login form data as input and either throw an error or return a user object.
+These functions take the register and login form data as arguments and either throw an error or return a user object.

 **Great!** 🥳 We are all set to use the `User` model to start implementing the authentication flow in BeeRich! 🎉